 Look beyond the job and the cash flow and ask yourself: are they willing to reconsider how they tender?
 Companies also need to change the way they approach pitching if any serious progress is to be made.

 Too commonplace is the delusion that tendering out to at least five different suitors will provide the best chance of finding Mr Right.
 But what they actually get is Mr Right Now.
-It may leave them with a capable service provider for a single project or launch, but they’re unlikely to find a companion with whom a stable, fruitful ongoing relationship might grow.
+It may leave them with a capable service provider for a single project or launch.
+Still, they’re unlikely to find a companion with whom a stable, fruitful ongoing relationship might grow.

 All we’re suggesting is to get to know each other first.
 That way, speaking frankly about any rocky patches won’t be so daunting.
 Sprinting for 3rd base right off the bat rarely pays off in the long run.